25prabhu10/notes/docs/Concepts/Web/Images.md

 #### sharp

 The [sharp npm package](https://www.npmjs.com/package/sharp) is a good choice for automating image resizing (for example, generating multiple sizes of thumbnails for all the videos on your website).
 It is fast and easily integrated with build scripts and tools.
-On the other hand, [ImageMagick CLI tool](https://www.imagemagick.org/script/index.php) is convenient for one-off image resizing because it is used entirely from the command line.
+On the other hand, [ImageMagick CLI tool](https://www.imagemagick.org/script/index.php) is convenient for one-off image resizing because it is used entirely from the command line

 Node script to convert images using **sharp**: